"True riches come from a life of service..." - Millard Fuller, founder, Habitat For Humanity International

 To work on a Coastal Habitat construction site or Neighborhood Revitalization project, volunteers must be at least 16 years of age and at least 18 years old to operate power tools.

 Whether due to age, disability or family circumstance, some low-income homeowners are no longer able to maintain their homes.
 After many years of deferred maintenance, properties decline significantly and result in code violations, loss of homeowner insurance and even mortgage foreclosure.
 This impacts not just individual homeowners but entire neighborhoods.
 By restoring and repairing homes, volunteers provide a helping hand to low-income homeowners - including seniors, veterans and the disabled.
 One-day projects typically include painting, light home repair, landcaping, etc. from late-spring to early fall.
 All first time volunteers must complete and print the Volunteer Waiver Form.

 Coastal Habitat is always looking for people with administrative skills and business backgrounds to help run the day-to-day operations.
 The organization also needs volunteers willing to donate professional services (writing, graphic design, administrative, video production event coordination, procurement, donor outreach, photography, etc.).
 Time investments are flexible and dependent upon the role and responsibility.
-Most positions are based at the administrative office on Route 71 in Spring Lake Heights.
+Most positions are based at the administrative office in Asbury Park.

 Each year, the Saturday prior to Mother's Day, Women Build volunteers typically paint and landscape a designated property in Coastal Monmouth County.
 Please complete the Volunteer Skills and Interests form and we will be sure to contact you as we plan for the next Women Build.
 All first time volunteers must complete and print the Volunteer Waiver Form.